 Prof Mahanta did his MA in Political Science from JNU, New Delhi in 1992.
 His PhD thesis was on State, Identity and Politics of Violence: ULFA and vision of peace in Assam (2006).
 Apart from authoring the book titled Confronting the State: ULFA’s Quest for Sovereignty, published by Sage, a number of books have been edited by him both in English and Assamese including Shifting Terrain: Conflict Dynamics in Northeast India published by DVS, Delhi, in 2012.
 He has published articles in various journals and often appeared as an expert in television and other media.
 He is the recipient of the ERDF award of Excellence 2009 for creating Public awareness about civic and social rights and responsibilities.

-CDPS is profoundly saddened at the passing away of our Distinguished Fellow B G Verghese on 30 December 2014, at the age of 87.
+CDPS is profoundly saddened at the passing away of our Distinguished Fellow Arun Sharma on 27 March 2017, at the age of 85.